bonells96/ForecastContraceptive/README.md

 The whole analysis can be encountered in this [notebook](/notebooks/notebook_contraceptives.ipynb)

+For executing the prediction for sample submission run this [script](/forecast_submission_sample.py)
 ## Data

 - **contraceptive_logistics_data.csv**: The main dataset, it contains the target to predict: **stock_distributed** other information as the date, the product_code, the site_code and other variables as the stock ordered that day of the product in the site etc....